 IMO helps speed up the compost process & get rid of any unpleasant smell.
 If you mainly harvest fungi-dominant IMO, then you can throw that stuff inside a fungi-dominant compost to help with the process.

 If you're heading for a more bacteria-dominant IMO, then you can dump that stuff in the bacteria compost pile.
 From that then, we can continue on to make compost tea that would again be used to nourish the soil and the plants.

 The Key Benefit of IMO

 One big benefit of IMO is that once you learn how to make it, you can continue on multiplying it for longer and more uses.
-And yes, as you may have guessed, it is a renewable resource for farms and gardens.
+And as you may have guessed, it is a renewable resource for farms and gardens.

 From the first IMO generation, you can keep some of that population & feed them with good food (mainly sugar or minerals).
 Then, you can get the second, third and so on generations.

 By doing this, you don't have to rely on any undesirable chemicals to grow your plants or clear the ponds.
-You can more effectively reduce the costs while making it easier on the earth, on the environment around & on yourself.
+You can more effectively reduce the costs while making it easier on you and the things around you.

 Share or pin this post!